Customer Loyalty

 Back to top

-When it comes to social loyalty, customers are rewarded for promoting the brand on social media by earning points in a loyalty programme.
+When it comes to social loyalty, customers earn rewards for promoting the brand on social media by earning points in a loyalty programme.
 Sharing on social media may take the form of reposting brand messages or tagging friends and family members on Twitter or Facebook to help spread the word.

 Offering incentives, such as discounts or freebies, for writing reviews and rating your product strengthens the bond between your brand and customers.